Nations League on Sky: England set for changes as Cristiano Ronaldo remains doubtful for Portugal

 The Nations League will back in October with the next round of fixtures, including the Republic of Ireland vs Wales and England vs Belgium.

-For a full rundown of Nations League fixtures and where to watch them on Sky Sports head to our fixture page.
+For a full rundown of Nations League fixtures and where to watch them on Sky Sports, head to our fixtures page.